Understanding The Power Of A SIPOC Diagram

 A common framework for a SIPOC diagram includes a vertical column for each component (Suppliers, Inputs, Process, Outputs, Customers) and horizontal arrows connecting the components to represent the flow of information or materials.

-The diagram can be created using various tools such as Microsoft Excel, PowerPoint, or specialized process mapping software.
+The diagram can be created using tools like Microsoft Excel, PowerPoint, or specialized process mapping software.

 The framework provides a structured format for capturing and visualizing the key elements of the process, making it easier to analyze and communicate.